 We have all seen those adorable videos taken on a dog’s birthday when they are wearing a birthday hat and have a cake in front of them to enjoy.
 However, we doubt that many people have thought about what is in that cake and whether it is a good thing for a dog to be eating.

 Cake is a dessert that is part of many holidays and celebrations.
-There are many different kinds of cake, including chocolate, vanilla, coffee cake, and sponge cake.
+There are many different kinds of cake, including chocolate, vanilla, coffee, fruit cake, and sponge cake.
 Should your dog be enjoying these tasty treats with you?
 Nope!
 Cake is not safe for dogs.

 Should Dogs Eat Cake?

 Even if the cake isn’t chocolate, most of the ingredients are harmful to your dog to ingest and can quickly lead to either acute poisoning or sometimes longer lasting health issues.
-Crumbs from leftover cake that end up on the floor might be okay every once and a while, but serving up a whole slice for your pup is dangerous.
+Crumbs from leftover cake that end up on the floor might be okay every once in a while, but serving up a whole slice for your pup is dangerous.

 Negative Aspects of Feeding Your Dog Birthday Cake

 In the long term, a cake with high sugar content can have profoundly adverse effects.
 These will be even more prominent if you consistently give your dog cake or sweet things as their treats.
-Possible health issues could be unhealthy weight gain to the point of obesity, arthritis, diabetes, and heart disease cannot be directly extrapolated to dogs.
+Recognized health issues in humans due to unhealthy weight gain to the point of obesity, arthritis, diabetes, and heart disease cannot be directly extrapolated to dogs.
 Their metabolism is different from ours, and at the moment, there isn’t sufficient research that confirms the link between excess dietary sugar in dogs and mentioned health disorders.
 There seems to be a connection between obesity and reduced sensitivity to insulin, but the significance of this actually leading to diabetes in dogs remains unknown.
 Still, obese dogs will have a lower quality of life and may struggle more with mobility.

-Most cake is made with flour as the filing base to give it its fluffiness and substance.
-However, typical flour sources come from wheat, which contains an unhealthy amount of gluten.
-Most pets, including both dogs and cats, find it difficult to digest gluten.
+Most cake is made with flour as the base for fluffiness and substance.
+However, typical flour sources come from wheat, which contains a fairly high amount of gluten.
+Some dogs may be allergic to wheat, although more common food allergens include dairy, beef, and eggs.
 Eating it in such a large portion can have lasting and painful effects on their digestive system.
 Border Terriers are particularly sensitive to gluten, developing a condition called paroxysmal dyskinesia.

 Potential Toxic Ingredients